Suffering from Really Bad Back Pain? Look at Your Shoes

 Another way to tackle your back pain is to get orthotic inserts for your shoes — these will not work with certain styles, like flip flops.
 One of the clearest signs you need custom orthotics is that you are experiencing chronic pain in your feet, ankles, legs, hips or lower back.
 They are widely used to alleviate back pain, realign the spinal column and reinforce good posture.

 Orthotics are inserts that you can slide inside of your shoes to ensure additional support, stability, cushioning, and improve functional capacity.
 For optimal results, you can have the inserts customized to your foot size, shape and arch.
-Visit your source for custom orthotics to get an assessment by a chiropodist and have molds of your feet taken to guarantee the perfect fit.

 As a bonus, custom orthotics can help people with foot problems and foot pain.
 Anyone living with bunions, Plantar Fasciitis and heel spurs will appreciate these medical-grade devices.
 If you want to learn more info about common foot conditions and how orthotics can improve your gait by correcting any abnormalities exhibited by them, explore our musculoskeletal conditions page or talk to one of our chiropodists in-person.